 - 20 Camino Facts

 - Camino Audio Guide

 - Camino Festivals Calendar

 Each Camino route has its own history and uniqueness.
-The top three Camino routes are the Camino Frances which atracts approximately 60% of all pilgrims; followed by the Camino Portugues which atracts roughly 20% of pilgrims and the Camino del norte which attracts nearly 6% of all pilgrims.
+The top three Camino routes are the Camino Frances which attracts approximately 60% of all pilgrims; followed by the Camino Portugues which attracts roughly 20% of pilgrims and the Camino del Norte which attracts nearly 6% of all pilgrims.

 The last 100km of the Camino Frances route is the classic Camino experience.
 This is the most popular stretch as you can get your certificate in Santiago and it can be completed in just a week.
 You will walk from Sarria to Santiago de Compostela across the green Galician countryside, meeting many pilgrims along the way.

 The Camino Frances of French Way is the most famous route of the Camino, featuring in movies such as Martin Sheen’s The Way and books such as Paulo Coelho The Pilgrimage.
 The Camino Frances starts in the French Pyrenees and crosses the La Rioja wine region, passing fantastic cities such as Pamplona and Burgos, before reaching the stunning mountains of León, the Templars Castle of Ponferrada and finally Galicia across the wonderful O Cebreiro mountains.

 This is the second most popular Camino route.
 Starting in beautiful Lisbon, the Camino Portugues takes walkers across beautiful villages, unspoilt rural landscapes and UNESCO sites in Portugal such as Porto before reaching the South of Galicia.